danielfergu/ml-lendingclub/README.md

 ## Files

-Notebook.ipynb: Jupyter notebook containing the full analysis and code. dataset/reducer.py: Script to reduce the Kaggle dataset by half for easier use in a Jupyter Notebook. dataset/download_reduced.py: Script to directly download the reduced dataset.
+- **Notebook.ipynb**: Jupyter Notebook with the full analysis and code.
+- **dataset/reducer.py**: Script to reduce the Kaggle dataset by half for easier use in a Jupyter Notebook.
+- **dataset/download_reduced.py**: Script to directly download the reduced dataset.

 ## Feedback